Linyxus/linro-hugo/content/posts/hm-type-inference-for-stlc.md

 Therefore, the `letrec` expression can be typed as `Nat -> Bool`.

-Note that, to show that `letrec` and the newly introduced typing rule is just some 'syntax sugars', we can express what have done only with `fix` with tuple types.
+Note that, to show that `letrec` and the newly introduced typing rule is just some 'syntax sugars', we can express what have done only with `fix` and tuple types.

 ```haskell
 let metaEvenOdd = \(even, odd) ->